katch922/GuardianLink/README.md

 ### Instructions are for Linux OS

 1. Install mysql database server; Start the service
-2. Setup mysql database for initial use
+2. Setup mysql database before setting up the server
-   1. Test
+   1.